digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 Finally, if desired you can change the advanced settings for each node by clicking on its name.
 For more information about nodes page and available options, please consult the [Netmaker Nodes](https://netmaker.readthedocs.io/en/master/ui-reference.html#nodes) page from the official documentation.

-**Important note:**

-**Please bear in mind that if you change one value in the node settings page, you should do this for every node that's part of the respective network.
-Changes do not propagate automatically to other nodes !!!**

 ## Creating an Egress Gateway for DOKS

+What is an `Egress Gateway` and more important, why do you need one?

+`Ingress` deals with `inbound` traffic, whereas `Egress` deals with `outbound` traffic.
+Going further, there are two key aspects to keep in mind:

+1. Security implications.
+2. Having a well defined model and set of measures for your infrastructure (either cloud based or on-premise), so that each entity from the system cannot compromise the others.

+Suppose you have a private network and a bunch of machines or nodes inside the network.
+Do you really trust any machine in the network doing the right thing?
+In a sense you do, because you set up all those machines, thus knowing what applications are running on each.
+But even so, you may have many people working with you and accessing those machines, thus performing various operations.
+Of course, as a system administrator you would limit access and assign roles (RBAC), so that you have a finer control of who has access and to what resources.

+What about network traffic ?
+In the same way, you should consider limiting or restricting both inbound and outbound traffic.
+Basically, nothing goes in or out without explicitly being allowed to, via explicit network policies in place.
+On the long term, imagine what would happen if any machine (or application running on it) is allowed to carry network traffic (in our out) without explicitly being allowed to do so.
+Soon, things can get out of control.
+By having a dedicated node (or gateway) in your network to control in or out traffic, things become much easier to manage and observe.
+Not only that, it also allows you to enforce more strict policies, and watch it more thoroughly by performing audits.

+You already have `Firewalls` in place to allow or restrict traffic, which is an important security measure as well. `VPCs` isolate your resources (`Droplets`, `Load Balancers`, etc) between clusters in same or different regions.
+The `Egress` use case, is more related to how you control and route traffic between VPCs.
+An `Egress Gateway` is just a `NAT Gateway` in essence.

-Suppose that you need to use an external service like a legacy database, for example.
+Moving further with a practical example, suppose that you need to use an external service like a legacy database, for example.
 The database is usually located in another datacenter from another provider.
 Then, for security reasons, you set up a firewall for the database so that no one is able to access it, only a specific IP or set of IPs.

 You can egress from DOKS cluster nodes, but it's not practical because nodes are volatile, hence their IPs.
 It means that on the other end (meaning the database service), you need to change firewall rules again and again to allow the new IPs.
 This is the most frequent example where an Egress Gateway becomes useful, and where Netmaker plays an important role.